Diffractor is designed to manage a collection of photos and videos on your PC.

 All items in subfolders can be shown by using the flatten operator **, for example D:\Users\Zac\Pictures\2015\**

-#London searches for items tagged with London in indexed folders. # is used as a tag operator.
+#London searches for items tagged with London in collection folders. # is used as a tag operator.
 D:\Users\Zac\Pictures #London searches a single folder for London pictures.

 Exposure:1/60 shows items with a 1/60th exposure.
 ‘Exposure’ here defines a search property scope where you search for a specific type of property.
 Common property scopes are FNumber, FocalLength, Camera, City etc.